All You Need To Know About Life And Features Of The Chinese Crested Dog Breed

 Unlike some other breeds of dogs, however, these pets tend to be reserved towards strangers, which may come across as arrogant.
 Instead, they display a level of loyalty and trust that is commendable and highly appreciated.

-For a Chinese Crested to develop confidence and a positive attitude, early socialisation is essential.
+For a Chinese Crested to develop confidence and a positive attitude, early socialization is essential.
 It should be kept indoors and near other dogs.

 To develop its confidence and social skills, it is necessary to expose the dog to a variety of stimulating situations.
 By teaching the dog to focus on its owner, the dog will eventually develop the ability to stay calm in different situations.